General Academic Policies

 Academic probation is an indication to students that their academic record is unsatisfactory and that failure to improve may lead to suspension from further work at the University.

-Students on academic probation will be required to meet with an academic counselor in the Center for Academic and Accessibility Resources and enroll into the University’s academic assistance program known as Students Taking Academic Responsibility (STAR).
+Students on academic probation will be required to meet with an academic counselor in the Center for Student Success and enroll into the University’s academic assistance program known as Students Taking Academic Responsibility (STAR).
 These requirements are mandatory for their registration to be considered official for the ensuing semester.
 The Center and faculty advisors will monitor their academic progress.

 Students with a CLU or cumulative GPA that falls below a 2.0 will be placed on academic probation.
 Once placed on academic probation, students must meet the minimum following criteria: